geoschem/KPP/docs/source/creating-mechanisms/chemical_families.rst

 ###################################
-Adding Production and Loss families
+Adding production and loss families
 ###################################

 Certain common families (e.g. POx, LOx) have been pre-defined for you.